Should I Invest In A DST?

 Selling your real property and placing the proceeds in the bank may sound like a good plan.
 But still, you may be subject to income tax of up to 20%, net investment income tax of 3.8%, depreciation recapture of 25%, along with state income taxes, if applicable.
 In this scenario, you could give away a substantial portion of your gains to the IRS without a proper tax plan or strategy.

-In contrast, you may defer tax gains if you invest your sale proceeds in a DST, which allows you to co-invest with other beneficiaries in one or more institutional-quality DST investment properties.
+In contrast, you may defer tax gains if you invest your sale proceeds in a DST, which allows you to co-invest with other beneficiaries in one or more high-grade DST investment properties.

 The formation of the Trust is done by DST sponsors (usually LLCs — limited-liability companies), who pool the money from smaller investors and invest it in a single, sizable real estate investment.